 The good news, the average 65-year-old woman will live until 85 (83 if you’re a man).
-Many more live longer, which means you’ll have 20 years or more to enjoy life away from the daily grind if you retire at age 65.
+Many more live longer, which means you’ll have 20 to 30 years or more to enjoy life away from the daily grind if you retire at age 65.

 Now, the challenge: You’ll have to pay for it all.

 Retirement income planning: how to get the most out of your savings

 Ultimately, to build a lasting retirement income plan, it’s important to minimize risks to your savings so you can get the most out of your nest egg for decades after you leave the workforce.
 It's a multifaceted, strategic approach that secures your savings so you can generate income efficiently and, most importantly, helps ensure you won’t run out of money, even if you live several decades more.